St Matthew's Church, Ipswich

-St Matthew's Church, Ipswich is an Anglican church in Ipswich, Suffolk.
-The building is a Grade II* listed building of medieval origin.
+St Matthew's Church, Ipswich is a Church of England parish church in Ipswich, Suffolk, England.
+The church is a Grade II* listed building of medieval origin.

 St Matthew's Parish

 In medieval Ipswich, St Matthew's Church was the parish church for St Matthew's Parish.
 This constituted part of West Ward, Ipswich, along with the parishes of St Mary-le-Tower and St Mary at the Elms.

-St. Matthew’s Church was first recorded in the 12th century, but much of the work to create the present building was carried out in the 14th and 15th centuries.
+St Matthew’s Church was first recorded in the 12th century, but much of the work to create the present building was carried out in the 14th and 15th centuries.
 It was then enlarged in phases in the 19th century during its time as the garrison church for the Ipswich barracks.

-The font dates from the sixteenth century and was paid for by the vicar of the time, John Bailey.
-It features eight panels.
+The church's eight-panelled font dates from the 16th century and depicts the story of Mary and the baptism of Jesus.
+It was paid for by the vicar of the time, John Bailey.